DataDog/stratus-red-team/docs/attack-techniques/AWS/aws.credential-access.secretsmanager-retrieve-secrets.md

+---
+title: Retrieve a High Number of Secrets Manager secrets
+---

 # Retrieve a High Number of Secrets Manager secrets

 Platform: AWS